 Snoopy first appeared on October 4, 1950.
-But the precocious pup – who will be 65 years old in 2015 – doesn’t ever seem to age a day.
-And with his new “Peanuts” movie coming out next fall, he’s back in the spotlight, dancing, frolicking, and causing his signature loveable mayhem with the Peanuts gang.
+But the precocious pup – who turned 65 years old in 2015 – doesn’t ever seem to age a day.
+And with his new “Peanuts” movie released in 2015, Snoopy is back in the spotlight, dancing, frolicking, and causing his signature loveable mayhem with the Peanuts gang.

 Visitors to Santa Rosa may be surprised to see the many larger-than-life statues of Snoopy around town, plus statues of Charlie Brown, Woodstock and Lucy.
-That’s because Schulz lived and worked in Santa Rosa from 1969, until his death in 2000, claiming Sonoma County as inspiration to fuel his international comic strip.
+That’s because cartoonist Schulz (also known as "Sparky") lived and worked in Santa Rosa from 1969 until his death in 2000, claiming Sonoma County as inspiration to fuel his international comic strip.
 In tribute, The City of Santa Rosa enlisted local artists to honor his talent with many dozens of character statues, all individually decorated.

 So beloved is the gang that the Santa Rosa Airport is official titled the Charles M. Schulz–Sonoma County Airport, with its own bronze sculptures, and a logo featuring Snoopy in World War I flying ace attire atop his Sopwith Camel (his doghouse, but he can dream).